-The main goal of the SEF-POOL tests in 2020 was to provide data of the characteristics of small-scale phenomena, which affect the effective heat and momentum sources.
-This information will then be used in the validation of the simplified EHS/EMS models by KTH.
+The main goal of the SEF-POOL tests is to provide data, in the form of measurements and high-speed video recordings, of the characteristics of small-scale phenomena, which affect the effective heat and momentum sources.
+Researchers at KTH use their in-house tools in the analysis of the recordings for assessing the liquid velocity and the amount of jet entrainment.
+This information will then be used in the validation of the simplified EHS/EMS models.
 Furthermore, the SEF-POOL tests support the validation effort of the DCC and interfacial area models of the CFD codes for steam injection through spargers at VTT and LUT.
-Particular interest in the 2020 tests was in capturing good quality high-speed camera stereo recordings of the steam jet behaviour and jet entrainment visualized with the help of air bubbles injected into the pool.
+The principal investigation method used in the SEF-POOL tests is to capture good quality high-speed camera stereo recordings of the steam jet behaviour and jet entrainment visualized with the help of air bubbles injected into the pool.